-My parents are patient people, but I think they were more interested in using this as a way to actually read the whole Bible instead of giving me a crash course in theology.
+My parents are patient people, but I think they were more interested in trying to read the whole Bible as a family instead of me trying to take a crash course in theology.
 So, after a few weeks, we stopped.

-In my goth teenage years, I was introduced to many other religions and spiritual beliefs, including Wicca, Islam, Buddhism, and Judaism.
-I also read The Satanic Bible and the Book of Nod (which, much to my disappointment, happens to not be a religious text at all, but a fictional book meant to accompany Vampire the Masquerade).
+In my teenage years, I was introduced to other religions and spiritual beliefs, including Wicca, Islam, Buddhism, and Judaism.
+I read The Satanic Bible and the Book of Nod (which, much to my disappointment, was not a religious text at all, but a fictional book meant to accompany Vampire the Masquerade.).

-As I grew up and traveled and my friend group expanded, I learned about more religions and spiritual beliefs.
+As I grew up and traveled and my friend group expanded, I learned more about religions and spiritual beliefs.
 At one point, I considered converting to Judaism.
-But I didn’t, because while I felt more spiritually comfortable during holidays such as Passover and Rosh Hashanah than I did attending church, in my heart of hearts, my belief wasn’t there.

-Here’s what I currently believe: I believe in magic.
-I believe in the power of nature.
+Here’s what I currently believe: I believe in the power of nature.
 I believe in the Universe.
 I believe in intention.
 I also believe to some degree, in the Roman gods and goddesses.
 Just because they’re not in fashion at the moment doesn’t mean they went away.

 So, I created The Pagan Grimiore.